 A study of representative post World War II writers from various geographic areas of the globe who reflect philosophies, movements, and styles that influence present-day attitudes.
-The selections are primarily, but not restricted to, non-American and non-British writers except those whose writing extends to other parts of the world.
+Works discussed will be from American, British, and world traditions, with emphasis placed on culturally diverse movements and on new developments in literary studies.